mikimer/LoRa/README.md

 Assemble the hardware to match the diagram and photo below:

 * To allow the mDot to mount properly, bend the two pins in the XB_TX row that are next to digital pins 11 and 12.
 * The Arduino transmit pin (Tx) needs to connect to the mDot's receive pin (Rx), and vice versa.
-To do this, place the jumpers on the XBee shield to connect mDot's receive Pin 2 (XB_RX) to Arduino pin 11; also connect mDot's transmit Pin 3 (XB_TX) to Arduino pin 10.
-In our Arduino sketch we configure Arduino pins 10 and 11 as Tx and Rx.
+To do this, place the jumpers on the XBee shield to connect mDot's receive Pin 2 (XB_RX) to Arduino pin 11.
+* Connect the mDot's transmit Pin 3 (XB_TX) to Arduino pin 10.
+In our Arduino sketch we configure Arduino pins 10 and 11 as Tx and Rx; if you change the pins defined in `SoftwareSerial` in the Arduino sketch, you'll need to change the hardware accordingly.
-* Mount the mDot on top of the XBee shield on top of the Arduino Uno.
+* Mount the mDot on top of the XBee shield.
+Then mount the XBee shield on top of the Arduino Uno.
 * Use a wire to connect mDot reset pin 5 to Arduino analog pin A0.
-* Connect the Arduino 5V and GND to the power and ground rails for the sensors.
+* Connect the Arduino 5V and GND to the power and ground rails (pins) on the sensors.
-* Connect the Arduino analog pins A1, A2 and a3 to the sound trigger, light sensor, and button.
+* Connect the Arduino analog pins A1, A2 and A3 to the sound trigger, light sensor, and button, respectively.

 ![](assets/arduino_pinout_img4.png)